spencermountain/spacetime/README.md

 <div align="center">
   <h3>
-   🌠 ...think about it this way,
+   🌠 so think about it this way,
   </h3>
   a <b>unix epoch</b> is a cosmic heart-beat of the <b>entire universe</b>💫
   <div>